Windows 11: Artificial intelligence

 In subsequent updates, Microsoft added several features based on artificial intelligence (AI), like live captions, background noise removal in videoconferencing, webcam auto-framing that follows the user's movements, and AI-powered Bing Chat in the taskbar's search field.
 Following the integration of GPT-4 in Microsoft's other products, the company announced that by summer 2023, the newly released Microsoft Copilot would add GPT-4 integration to the Windows taskbar.

 On May 20, 2024, Microsoft officially announced Recall, a feature that uses a hardware AI accelerator to locally store snapshots of the user's activity (including content transcribed using live captions), and which allows users to search through them.
 This feature is exclusive to devices certified under the "Copilot+ PC" branding.
 Following concerns over the security implications of Recall, Microsoft announced in June 2024 that it would delay the release of the feature to allow for testing and feedback via the Windows Insider program.
 In July 2025, Microsoft released Copilot Vision, a tool which scans a user's screen and uses Copilot to analyze the contents.
+In March 2026, Microsoft indicated in a blog post that they would reduce "unnecessary" presence of Copilot in certain basic apps.